How Do I Use My TruView Virtual Tour?

 GPRS can create TruViews for clients to view and share reality capture data.
 Our clients can easily navigate a point cloud, measure, markup, and visualize design models against real-world conditions.

-GPRS provides comprehensive and quality scan-to-BIM services for engineering, construction, and architectural firms across the United States.
-Our in-house Mapping & Modeling team is highly trained and experienced in 3D laser scanning, CAD, and BIM software, plus we have a deep understanding of the construction process.
+Our in-house CADD/BIM Team is highly trained and experienced in 3D laser scanning, CAD and BIM software, plus we have a deep understanding of the construction process.
 We have optimized workflows for importing laser scan data, registration, creating deliverables, QA/QC checks, and transferring data to clients.

-GPRS Scan to BIM services enable architecture, engineering, and construction (AEC) professionals to efficiently capture, model, design and construct projects.
+GPRS Scan-to-BIM services enable architecture, engineering, and construction (AEC) professionals to efficiently capture, model, design and construct projects.

 What can we help you visualize?